yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 ### Cache

-If you specify a a path to be in the cache list, then the path will be cached by Tyk.
+If you specify a path to be in the cache list, then the path will be cached by Tyk.
 Tyk will only ever cache safe requests, so adding a `POST/PUT/DELETE` request to the cache list will not work.

 ### Circuit Breaker

 Our circuit breaker is rate-based, so if x% of requests are failing then the circuit is tripped.
-When the circuit is tripped, the gateway stops all inbound requests to that service for a pre-defined period of time (a recovery time-period).
+When the circuit is tripped, the gateway stops all inbound requests to that service for a pre-defined period (a recovery time period).

-The circuit breaker will also emit an event which you can hook into to perform some corrective or logging action.
+The circuit breaker will also emit an event that you can hook into to perform some corrective or logging action.
 See [Circuit Breaker]({{< ref "planning-for-production/ensure-high-availability/circuit-breakers" >}}) for more details.

 ### Do Not Track Endpoint